ml-tooling/ml-workspace/README.md

 ### Prerequisites

-The Workspace requires **Docker** 🐳 to be installed on your machine ([Installation Guide](https://docs.docker.com/install/#supported-platforms)).
+The workspace requires **Docker** 🐳 to be installed on your machine ([Installation Guide](https://docs.docker.com/install/#supported-platforms)).

 > 📖 _If you are new to Docker, we recommend taking a look at [this awesome beginner guide](https://docker-curriculum.com/)._

 ### Start single instance

-Deploying a single Workspace instance is as simple as:
+Deploying a single workspace instance is as simple as:

 ```bash
 docker run -d -p 8091:8091 --restart always mltooling/ml-workspace:latest